b4mboo/prophet/README.md

       # target (i.e. master) changes.
       config.rerun_on_source_change = true
       config.rerun_on_target_change = true

       # In order to reuse noise, you can choose to reuse & update existing comments.
       config.reuse_comments = false

+      # In some cases it might also be desirable to disable the comments completely.
+      config.disable_comments = false

       # Add custom messages for comments and statuses.
       config.comment_success = 'Well Done!
 Your tests are still passing.'